 If you'd like to work with children there are a range of jobs you can do.
 While they come with their share of challenges you’ll be pursuing a rewarding career as you help to shape young lives

-The main sectors that employ people to work with children include the charity and voluntary work, healthcare, social care and teaching and education sectors.
-However, jobs with children are available in other industries such as law, leisure, sport and tourism and public services and administration, where you could become a family lawyer, sports coach or children's librarian respectively.
+The main sectors that employ people to work with children include the charity and voluntary work, healthcare, social care and teacher training and education sectors.
+However, jobs working with children are available in other, less obvious industries such as law, leisure, sport and tourism and public services and administration, where you could become a family lawyer, sports coach or children's librarian respectively.

-Unsurprisingly the teaching and education sector can offer a variety of opportunities to work with children.
+Unsurprisingly, the teacher training and education sector offers a variety of opportunities to work with children.
 You could become a: